kaby76/swigged.llvm/README.md

 # Swigged-LLVM

-This project is a SWIG-generated C# wrapper API for LLVM-C. This code based upon [SharpLang](https://github.com/xen2/SharpLang), which is defunct.
-The purpose of that project was to compile MS IL, and was abandoned with the open sourcing of RyuJIT.
-But it also contained a SWIG-generated C# wrappar for LLVM-C. Swigged-LLVM drops the MS IL reader and extends the API to contain additional LLVM-C functions.
+This project is a [SWIG](http://swig.org)-generated C# wrapper API for LLVM-C. This code based upon [SharpLang](https://github.com/xen2/SharpLang), which is defunct.
+The purpose of that project was to compile MS IL, and was abandoned when Microsoft open sourced much of the .NET runtime, including RyuJIT.
+But, SharpLang contained a SWIG-generated C# wrappar for LLVM-C, useful in it's own right.
+Swigged-LLVM takes up the C# API for LLVM, drops the MS IL reader, and extends the API to contain additional LLVM-C functionality.

 ## Build Instructions: